Chunt0/CS260/Assignment4/README.md

 2. A remove function
     - args: index
     - returns: removes value at index
-3. A get function
+3. A get function from value
-    - args: index
+    - args: value
-    - returns: value at index
+    - returns: index of value